Soviet War Memorial Schönholzer Heide

 Practical Information

-When visiting the Soviet War Memorial Schönholzer Heide, it is advisable to bring comfortable walking shoes, as the park features various paths and open areas.
-A camera can be a wonderful companion for capturing memories of the visit, but be mindful of the solemn nature of the site when photographing.
+When planning your visit to the Soviet War Memorial Schönholzer Heide, it is advisable to bring comfortable walking shoes, as the park is best explored on foot.
+A camera can help capture the memorial and its surroundings, but be mindful of the site’s respectful atmosphere.

 Frequently Asked Questions